The Power Out: Signing with Too Pure

-The band's first release, Rock It to the Moon received a lackluster commercial response due to limited distribution, promotion and exposure.
+The band's first release, Rock It to the Moon received limited commercial response due to limited distribution, promotion and exposure.
 The band signed with Too Pure, a member of the Beggars Group for their follow-up.
 As drummer Emma Gaze explained, the new label had "so many people and departments, and we knew, purely for that reason, that there would be more response to the new album."

 Critics also commented that Too Pure was a good fit for Electrelane, as many of the other label's acts (such as Stereolab and Th' Faith Healers) shared similarities with the group.

 Production

 The band brought in producer Steve Albini for The Power Out.
-Initially, the band had contacted him to try to get a spot on the All Tomorrow's Parties (ATP) music festival.
+Initially, Mia Clarke had contacted him to try to get a spot on the All Tomorrow's Parties (ATP) music festival.
 The roster had already been filled, but Albini wrote back to the band telling them to contact him if they wanted to work with him in the future.
 The band went to Steve Albini's Electrical Audio studio in Chicago, Illinois and recorded the album in a break-free three-week period from April to May 2003.

 Electrelane still handled production duties, while Albini was in charge of recording and mixing.
 With Rock It to the Moon using overdubs and Pro Tools mixing, Albini was renowned for frills-free, all-analog recording, generally keeping effects to a minimum; he used these techniques on The Power Out as well.